ArturoDent/command-alias/README.md

 ### Commands

 * `command-alias.createAliases`: opens a QuickPick listing of all commands, and automates the process of creating the `Command Alias` setting with your selected commands.
-You can use this command before you have any `Command Alias` settings or if after you have already created some settings, the new settings will be appended.
+You can use this command before you have any `Command Alias` settings or after you have already created some settings, the new settings will be appended.

 Upon selecting any number of commands in the QuickPick, you will be asked for an alias for each one.
 Manually editing the settings you can add multiple aliases to each command.
 Using this more automated process you can, at present, add only one alias per command.